x4rch4n63lx/x4rch4n63lx/README.md

 </p>
 <p align
 ="center">
   When I'm not knee-deep in coding, you'll find me immersed in online coding communities.
-I love sharing my knowledge, My contributions to open-source projects are a testament to my dedication to making software better and more accessible for everyone.
+I love sharing my knowledge, My contributions to open-source projects are a testament to my dedication to making software better and more accessible for everyone..
 </p>
 <p align="center">
   Check me out on :